 SYSTEMS POPULATION

-M/R 77.2% 61.0%
+M/R 78.0% 63.7%

-MCL 94.8% 96.3%
+MCL 95.6% 96.8%

 MRDL 100.0% 100.0%

-TT 99.6% 98.3%
+TT 99.5% 84.6%

-PN 92.3% 95.6%
+PN 93.1% 82.6%

-Figure 22.
 The U.S. Centers for Disease Control and Prevention (CDC) and the U.S. Environmental Protection Agency periodically release disease information.
 The reports typically lag a few years while the agencies compile and analyze national outbreak data from all fifty states.
 CDC's last report included data up to and including 2006.
 According to the Pennsylvania Department of Health no waterborne disease outbreaks related to drinking water were reported in Pennsylvania during the period of 2007 through 2009.
+During 2010, the Pennsylvania Department of Health reported two Legionella outbreaks involving 5 elderly people (cases), 5 hospitalizations, and 2 deaths.
+The potable water supply was the probable source of the Legionella in both outbreaks.
 The following graph shows the occurrence of waterborne diseases in Pennsylvania that were caused by viruses, bacteria and protozoa-the three main culprits in disease outbreaks.
-The graph reveals a declining trend in the number of people (cases) affected by waterborne disease outbreaks.
+The graph reveals an overall declining trend in the number of people (cases) affected by waterborne disease outbreaks.
+Factors contributing to the recent increase in cases might include a true increase in disease transmission, greater use of diagnostic testing, and/or increased reporting.